The Dangers of Toxic Contaminated Water in America

 Escherichia Coli

 Commonly known as the E.Coli bacteria.
-E.coli plays a role in a person's digestion process.
-However, food poisoning is bound to happen once presented to the upper digestive part through drinking contaminated water.
+E.coli plays a role in a person's digestive process.
+However, food poisoning is bound to happen once it is presented to the upper digestive system through drinking contaminated water.

 Heavy Metals